humblef-oo-l/scheduling-test-cases/README.md

 # scheduling-test-cases
-Here, we have uploaded all the test cases on which we have tested our algorithm
+Here, we have uploaded all the test cases on which we have tested the algorithms.